dmo60/lLyrics/lLyrics/README.md

   - Save retrieved lyrics to a file (can be deactivated)
   - Possibility to edit lyrics
   - Appearance customizable to adapt to your desires or your available screen space
-  - Basic support for synchronized lyrics (only Sogou.com can provide them for now)
+  - Basic support for synchronized lyrics
   - more...